The internal languages of univalent categories: The Internal Language of Toposes

 There are several remarks to make on \Cref{def:local-property}.
 First, we require $\LocalPropCat{\LocalProp}{\C}$ and $\LocalPropFunctor{\LocalProp}{\F}$ to be propositions.
 This requirement is satisfied for all our examples of interest, because we work with univalent categories.
 For instance, we have a local property that expresses that a category has a subobject classifier.
-This property is indeed valued in propositions, because subobject classifiers are unique up to isomorphism, and thus unique if we assume our category to be univalent.
-If our focus is on categories that are not necessarily univalent, then we would need to drop the requirement that $\LocalPropCat{\LocalProp}{\C}$ and $\LocalPropFunctor{\LocalProp}{\F}$ are propositions to get a suitable notion of local property.
+The type of subobject classifier in a univalent category is a proposition, because subobject classifiers are unique up to isomorphism, and thus unique if we assume our category to be univalent.
+If our focus would have been on categories that are not necessarily univalent, then we would need to drop the requirement that $\LocalPropCat{\LocalProp}{\C}$ is a proposition, because, for instance, chosen subobject classifiers are not guaranteed to be unique.
+In addition, one would need to add the requirements to \Cref{def:local-property} saying that $\LocalPropCat{\LocalProp}{\C}$ and $\LocalPropFunctor{\LocalProp}{\F}$ are closed under adjoint equivalence and natural isomorphism respectively to get a suitable notion of local property.

 Second, since we are working with univalent categories, a local property is automatically invariant under equivalence.
 More specifically, if we have an adjoint equivalence $\C_1 \simeq \C_2$ between univalent categories, then $\LocalPropCat{\LocalProp}{\C_1}$ holds if and only if $\LocalPropCat{\LocalProp}{\C_2}$ holds.
 We can say the same for functors.
 More specifically, suppose that we have a diagram as follows.